System Design Space

 Strengths

-• Easier enforcement of isolated budget and access policies.
+• Easier enforcement of separate budgets and access policies.

 Risks

-• Requires standardized landing zones and reusable module libraries.
+• Requires standardized landing zones and a reusable module library.

 Best fit: Teams with moderate scale and limited platform engineering capacity.